-This chipotle blender salsa is a quick and easy alternative to store-bought salsa, and can be made with ingredients that you probably already have in your pantry.
-Make it as spicy or mild as you like.
+This super easy, chipotle salsa recipe is a quick and easy alternative to store-bought salsa, and can be made with ingredients that you probably already have in your pantry.
+Make it as spicy or mild as you like by adjusting the amount of chipotle peppers.
 Makes 2 pints.

 Have you ever made salsa in a food processor before?
 It’s something we did, on occasion, but never with a recipe.
-And, we almost always used fresh tomatoes, but this chipotle blender salsa is quick and easy because it uses canned diced tomatoes and other ingredients you normally have in your pantry.
-It’s also a great alternative to queso or guacamole dip if you’re looking for something healthier or dairy free.
-It’d be a great side for your favorite taco recipe or some chilaquiles.
+And, we almost always used fresh tomatoes, but this chipotle salsa is quick and easy because it uses canned diced tomatoes and other ingredients you normally have in your pantry.

 The first time I made this salsa – inspired by my friend Ashleigh’s pantry salsa – I became instantly obsessed.
 I’d always been a huge chips-and-salsa fan, but I struggled with enjoying it at home because I didn’t really love the “cooked” flavor of preserved (store-bought) salsas.
 There were a few that I liked, but I just didn’t love them.